FusionAuth/fusionauth-site/site/_posts/2023-04-13-securing-react-native-with-oauth-0-71.md

 A better solution is to use an actual Android mobile device.
 When you are doing so, how can you connect the FusionAuth server, running on localhost, to the device, which is on a Wi-Fi or cell network?
 The solution is to use a local tunnel service such as [ngrok](/docs/v1/tech/developer-guide/exposing-instance).

-## Coding a React Native Application to use OAuth and FusionAuth
+## Coding a React Native application to use OAuth and FusionAuth

 Finally, the code!
 If you want to skip ahead, grab the Apache2 licensed code from the [GitHub repository](https://github.com/fusionauth/fusionauth-example-react-native-0-71).